mickeyboxell/local-k8s/skaffold.md

 - skaffold.yaml specifies the workflow steps
 - K8s-pod.yaml is the Kubernetes manifest used to build the image created by the Dockerfile

 When using a local context you can bypass the image push step with the command `skaffold config set --global local-cluster true`.
+Note: If you are using the example application, make sure you are not currently logged into Docker hub.
+The registry URLs will conflict.

 Skaffold will use your current Kubernetes context to determine the cluster on which your application will be deployed.
 To find your context run: `kubectl config current-context`.